Mir Behram Baloch

 The telegraph lines, mud roads, Mekran levy Corps with a couple of schools and dispensaries in Panjgur and Ketch produced a class of semi-educated teachers who emulated the camp followers not only in their manners and food but in also dress.
 The already available madrasah education since centuries produced religious scholars who were opposed to sending the male children to these schools.
 Sending the female children to the schools was impossible.
 Female schools were opened in the mid-1950s and a few educated men dared to send their daughters first.

-A named Dr. N.A.
+A senior friend named Dr. N.A.
 Baloch who visited Panjgur last year, wrote to me that he was pleasantly surprised to find female education phenomenally progressing with hundreds of students in the only girl’s college and thousands of them in girls’ schools.

 To Dr. Baloch it is the Centre and Cultural Hub of Balochistan as he, like many Balochi intellectuals, does not attribute to the idea that colonial lines can be the dividing frontiers of an ancient culture.
 Therefore, this present administrative province of ours can hardly qualify to be known as the land of the Baloch people as its ethnic multiplicity and shifting demographic patterns seldom makes one at ease to accept this improvisation a permanent abode where “a job for each” is guaranteed in the scorching sun of the present day political realities.

 But one has to see the changing patterns in the lifestyle of the Baloch people in the background of this multiplicity considering action and reaction of all those forces which generated this phenomenon in the wake of the “great game” and continues to manifest itself until today.